-We have maintained \$300 million of headroom in every year except 2020, which is an improvement from the \$150 million in the draft.
+Headroom has improved from \$300 million in every year except 2020 to a minimum of \$460 million in every year.
 The value of headroom is that it allows future councils a degree of flexibility if unforeseen circumstances arise.
+This is considered a prudent level of headroom.